Version effective date: 1 September 2022

 In this Agreement, a reference to:

-- Energage, we, us or our means the relevant Energage entity indicated in clause 13.2;
+- Energage, we, us, or our means Energage, LLC;

-- the Customer, you or your means the entity or person indicated in the relevant section of the Service Order;
+- the Customer, you, or your means the organization using the Services;

-- Users means any person or entity to whom you provide access to our Services, including any administrators or managers of your account or survey respondents;
+- User means any person or entity to whom you provide access to our Services, including any administrators or managers of your account, employees, survey invitees, or survey respondents;

 1.1 ENERGAGE SERVICES